AdobeDocs/campaign-standard.en/help/audiences/using/aep-using-segment-builder.md

 # Using the Unified Segment Builder {#using-the-unified-segment-builder}

+>[!IMPORTANT]
+>
+>Adobe Experience Platform features are currently in beta, and subject to frequent updates and modifications without notice.
-The Unified Segment Builder allows you to define rules based on data coming from the Unified Profile Service.

-For detailed information on the Unified Segment Builder, refer to this dedicated document.
+The Unified Segment Builder allows you to build audiences by defining rules based on data coming from the Unified Profile Service.
+For detailed information on the Unified Segment Builder, refer to the [Segment Builder user guide](https://www.adobe.io/apis/experienceplatform/home/profile-identity-segmentation/profile-identity-segmentation-services.html#!api-specification/markdown/narrative/technical_overview/segmentation/segment-builder-guide.md).

 The Unified Segment Builder interface is composed as follows: